bwoodsend/pytest-ordered/README.rst

 to each file or decorating each function with ``@pytest.mark.order(x)`` (where ``x`` is some integer enumeration used to sort tests by).
-I personally didn't like this design because your configuration is scattered across each file rather than all in one place and because whenever you need to insert a file into the middle of your test suite, you need to re-enumerate all the files that come afterwards... hence this project.
+I personally didn't like this design because your configuration is scattered across each file rather than all in one place (get used to squinting at the output of ``git grep pytest.mark.order`` to *debug* your running order) and because whenever you need to insert a file into the middle of your test suite, you need to re-enumerate all the files that come afterwards... hence this project.
+Asides from where the order is configured, the other prominent differences to ``pytest-order`` are that this package does not provide a way to reorder tests within files (since you can already accomplish that just by writing them in the order you want them to run in) and it treats forgetting to specify a file in the running order as an error.

 Installation